 - Computer science

-Each day, participants complete hands-on challenges based on concepts they learn from developed by UIC Engineering faculty members.
-One day that might be writing computer code; another day, it could be robotics or bridge-building.
+Each day, students get a chance to experiment—literally—with a particular field.
+Participants complete hands-on challenges based on concepts developed by UIC engineering faculty members.
+One day that might be writing computer code; another day, it could be robotics or biomechanics.

 Students also hear about potential future careers that might await them in each engineering discipline, from nanotechnology to self-driving vehicles to creating transplant-ready organs to save lives.